 - Identify patterns: If multiple neurological items cluster around “prioritizing hypotheses,” schedule a focused review of stroke scales and early warning signs of increased intracranial pressure.

-- put to work remediation tools: ATI’s adaptive learning modules adjust in real time, presenting additional questions that target the exact concepts you missed.
+- apply remediation tools: ATI’s adaptive learning modules adjust in real time, presenting additional questions that target the exact concepts you missed.
 Pair these with your textbook rationales to reinforce the underlying physiology. - Simulate the testing environment: Replicate the timed conditions of the actual exam during your final practice rounds.
 This not only builds stamina but also trains you to stay calm when faced with unfamiliar stem wording.

 Integrating Knowledge Into Daily Practice